NCAR/DART/models/aether_lon-lat/readme.rst

 They are further divided into "blocks", which are subdomains of the globe.
 Blocks start in the southwest corner of the lat/lon grid and go east first, then to the west end of the next row north and end in the northeast corner.
+Each block has a halo around it filled with field values from neighboring blocks.
 All of these need to be combined to make a single state vector for filter.
 There's a unique set of these files for each member.
 The restart file names reflect this information: